SuperOfficeDocs/superoffice-docs/docs/en/search-options/learn/search-criteria.md

 [!include[Search criteria](includes/list-date-criteria.md)]

 Select the required option.
 Depending on what you select, the field is automatically filled with a date or date range, or you can enter the date you want.
-You can also select a date in the calendar which is displayed when you click the arrow button ![icon][img1].
+You can also select a date in the calendar which is displayed when you click <i class="ph ph-caret-down" aria-label="Chevron"></i>.

 ### <a id="number"></a>Number field